-Please also refer to St Day and Carharrack School's, Anti Bullying, Equality and Diversity, online safety policies.
+Please also refer to St Day & Carharrack Community School's Anti Bullying, Equality and Diversity, online safety policies.

-6.9 Sexual Violence and sexual harassment between children in schools and colleges

-Our school has a zero tolerance to sexual harassment and sexual violence.
-It is never acceptable and will never be tolerated.
-Sexual violence and sexual harassment can occur between two children of any age and sex.
+6.9 Sexual Violence and sexual harassment between children in schools and colleges between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.